cwoodall/cwoodall.github.io/_posts/blog/2020-11-27-output-of-your-work.md

 ---

 A few years ago, while in the middle of a big product release, I turned to a co-worker and asked them:
-__What is the output of your work?__.
+__What is the output of your work?__

 It is easy to get lost in the idea that what you produce is the gizmo, gadget, or direct creative output of whatever it is you are doing.
 If you paint you produce a painting, if you write music you produce a song, you work on a product and you produce that product.
 That you put your effort in to take ideas, and materials and despite all odds create a tactile output